Loomify/Oris/README.md

 - PostgreSQL Server and server information, [documentation to setup and install](https://www.postgresql.org/docs/current/tutorial-install.html).

 ### Steps
 To get started, you will need to clone this repository and install all dependencies seen in the package.json file, which you can do by running ``npm install``.
 After that, you will need to make a PostgreSQL server since Oris utilizes Postgres as the primary database and write all the connection information down.
-You will then need to utilize the connection information into the necessary variables by creating a .env file, with you being able to utilize the variables from .env.example.
+You will then need to utilize the connection information into the necessary variables by creating a .env file, with you needing to explicitly use the variable names from .env.example.

 You will then need to go to drizzle.config.json and enter the connection string for your PostgreSQL database, and then you will need to run the following commands: